Rainbow saturation for complete graphs: Rainbow Complete Graphs --- Proof of Theorem

 If $\{u,v\} \notin E(\G)$ and $v \notin H$ for a hitting set $H$, then $u \in H$.
 Let $E_{v,c} \subseteq E_c$ be those edges with color $c$ that are incident to $v$.
 Since the graph induced on $V(\G) \setminus H$ can contain at most one edge of color $c$, all but one of the neighbors of $v$ via edges in $E_{v,c}$ must be in $H$.
 Combining these observations, we have

 Assume that, for each color $c$ with $|E_c|\geq 2$, and each edge $e \in E_c$, it is not possible to give $e$ a new color (not present anywhere else in the graph) without increasing the rainbow-clique number of $\G$.
 If this assumption does not hold for some edge $e$, then recolor $e$ to a new color.
 This does not increase the order of $\G$, so it is sufficient to bound the order of the modified graph.
+Since this recoloring strictly increases the number of colors and the number of colors cannot exceed the number of edges, the procedure will terminate.

 It follows from this assumption that, for any $E_c \in \mathcal{C}_{v,2}$, there is an edge $e_c = \{x,y\} \in E_c$ with $x,y \neq v$ and $v$ is not adjacent to $y$ through an edge of color $c$, and a hitting set $H_c$ such that $v,y \notin H_c$.
 Indeed, the assumption implies that there is a $K_{k+1}$ that includes $\{v,w\} \in E_c$ and is rainbow except for having two edges of color $c$.
 We take $e_c$ to be the other edge of color $c$ in this $K_{k+1}$, and $H_c$ to be the complement of this $K_{k+1}$ together with $w$.